-Supplementary Material 2: Comparisons with Experimental Data
+S2 Text.
+Comparisons with Experimental Data

-Section 1.1 compares the model simulations with experimental data for metabolically healthy individuals.
-In section 1.1.1 the average concentrations of the various hepatic metabolism intermediates are compared with experimental data.
-In section 1.2, the rate of postprandial glycogen synthesis is compared with experimental data.
-In section 1.3 the rate at which various metabolic processes occur under conditions leading to hepatic glucose production and to hepatic glucose clearance.
-In section 1.1.4, the effects of a daily intake/use cycle on plasma concentrations of glucose, lactate, FFAs, triglycerides and insulin are compared with experimental data.
-In 1.1.5 the simulated rates of various processes across the sinusoid are compared with experimental data.
+In the ‘Validation of Liver Metabolism in Healthy Patients’ section, the model simulations are compared with experimental data for metabolically healthy individuals.
+In the ‘Concentrations of Intermediates and of the Energy Molecules’ subsection the average concentrations of the various hepatic metabolism intermediates are compared with experimental data.
+In the ‘Glycogen Synthesis After a Mixed Meal’ subsection, the rate of postprandial glycogen synthesis is compared with experimental data.
+In the ‘Metabolic Rates’ subsection the rate at which various metabolic processes occur under conditions leading to hepatic glucose production and to hepatic glucose clearance.
+In the ‘Plasma Concentrations Throughout the Day’ subsection, the effects of a daily intake/use cycle on plasma concentrations of glucose, lactate, FFAs, triglycerides and insulin are compared with experimental data.
+In the ‘Validation of Zonation’ subsection, the simulated rates of various processes across the sinusoid are compared with experimental data.
 Very little data regarding the concentrations of molecules in different regions of the sinusoid have been published.
 Instead the variation in rates of different glucose and lipid metabolism processes are compared with experimental data.

-In section 1.2 the effects of insulin resistance on plasma variables are validated against experimental data.
+In the ‘Validation of the Simulated Data in Insulin Resistant Patients’ section, the effects of insulin resistance on plasma variables are validated against experimental data.
 A more detailed study of the effects of insulin resistance on hepatic metabolism is performed in the main text.

-In section 1.3 the simulated post-prandial changes in the relative rates of glucose oxidation and β-oxidation are compared with experimental data when simulating metabolically normal and insulin resistant individuals.
+In the ‘Validation of the relative contributions of lipids and carbohydrates to oxidative phosphorylation’ section, the simulated post-prandial changes in the relative rates of glucose oxidation and β-oxidation are compared with experimental data when simulating metabolically normal and insulin resistant individuals.

 Validation of Liver Metabolism in Healthy Patients

-Concentrations of intermediates and of the energy molecules
+Concentrations of Intermediates and of the Energy Molecules